 Understanding Tariff Rates and Duties Based on Classified Goods

 Once you have classified your goods correctly, you can determine the applicable tariff rates and duties.
 Tariff rates vary depending on the HS code classification, the country of import, and any preferential trade agreements in place.
 By identifying the correct HS code, you can calculate the accurate duty amount, facilitating cost projections, budgeting, and overall import planning.
+The general rate of duty is applied to the value of the imported product unless special circumstances apply.

 It is essential to keep in mind that customs authorities may conduct periodic audits or verifications to ensure the accuracy of your classifications, so maintaining proper records and documentation is crucial.